dbernhard-0x7CD/CosVis/README.md

 ```

 # TODO
- * create filter which scales the points to their actual location (via cosmological scale factor 'a') [paraview]
+ * create filter which scales the points to their actual location (via cosmological scale factor 'a') [CPP]
  * create histogram for the types of particles [paraview]
+    * visualize this histogram over time
  * create filter which takes data from UI and filters particles based on their type [CPP]
     * first create particle filter in CPP

 # DONE
+ * create filter which scales the points to their actual location (via cosmological scale factor 'a') [paraview]
  * create slider to select timestep [CPP]
  * create filter which takes data from UI and filters particles based on their type [paraview]
  * create filter to compute temperature [paraview]